 3 part series of Summertime Fishing Techniques

 Summer is quickly approaching and as water temperatures rise, so do fish’s metabolism.
 To satisfy those calories, they need to eat more.
-Here is the first of three of my favorite summertime techniques for catching bass at Bienville Plantation and they are successful in other areas too!
+Here is the first of three of my favorite summertime techniques for catching bass at Bienville Outdoors and they are successful in other areas too!

 Part 1- Pitching/Flipping Cover